 - Completion of an Academic Internship Contract obtained from the Career and Professionalism Center.

-Because literary study is central to the work of the minister, persons interested in preparing for professional service in the clergy should elect a rich program of language study.
+Because literary study is central to the work of the minister, individuals interested in preparing for professional service in the clergy should select a comprehensive program of language study.
 Pre-seminarians are strongly advised to consult with members of the religious studies program about language options.

 Advisors